 The second behavioral PLS assessed the covariance between activation in PPass, PWord, and reading comprehension skill in order to test whether comprehension ability similarly modulated the networks for word and text processing.
 One significant LV accounted for 64.76% of the covariance (p=0.010).
 This LV found covariation between the two printed conditions and comprehension ability (Fig. 5b).
 95% CIs show that both PWord [.64, .84] and PPass [.83, .92] conditions expressed the LV equally.
 For both printed word- and passage-level processing, skilled comprehenders showed more activation in visual areas, including the inferior and middle occipital gyri, and the left occipitotemporal area.
 Skilled comprehenders also showed more activation in left IFG pars triangularis and bilateral MTG (Fig. 7).
-In contrast, less-skilled comprehenders showed greater activation in areas involved in cognitive control [Botvinick et al., 2004](ACC; Botvinick, Cohen, & Carter, 2004) as well as areas related to speech sound processing [Huang et al., 2002; Hwang et al., 2005] (insula, anterior STG; Huang, Carr, & Cao, 2001; Hwang, Wu, Chou, Liu, & Chen, 2005).
+In contrast, less-skilled comprehenders showed greater activation in areas involved in cognitive control [ACC; Botvinick et al., 2004] as well as areas related to speech sound processing [insula, anterior STG; Huang et al., 2002; Hwang et al., 2005].

 Discussion

 The current study investigated how processing of spoken and printed words and passages is related to reading comprehension skill in individuals with adequate decoding ability.
 To this end, participants read or listened to passages, single real words, or nonsense sounds/font under naturalistic conditions.
 Predictions from theoretical models as well as empirical evidence suggest that individual differences in reading comprehension beyond decoding are related to many higher-level language and domain-general processes, including inference-making, executive function, and motivation.
-As such, comprehension ability in good decoders should modulate activation in regions the subserve these processes during comprehension of single words and text across modalities.
+As such, comprehension ability in good decoders should modulate activation in regions that subserve these processes during comprehension of single words and text across modalities.

 Modality- and task-specific activation patterns

 Our initial PLS analysis taking into account the six task conditions revealed two interpretable latent variables.
 One discriminated visual presentation of text and text-like stimuli from auditory presentation of speech and speech-like stimuli, irrespective of their linguistic or discourse content.
 The other discriminated presentation of a continuous, coherent discourse from presentation of words and illegible or unintelligible stimuli that shared some low-level physical features with words.
-Modality-specific activity was observed in largely primary and associative auditory regions (for speech) and visual cortex (for text), extending into occipitotemporal regions associated with visual word recognition [McCandliss et al., 2003](McCandliss et al., 2003).
-This pattern of modality specificity was largely consistent with simple task vs. rest contrasts for spoken and written stimuli presented here (Figure 1) and in prior research [Rueckl et al., 2015](e.g., Rueckl et al., 2015).
+Modality-specific activity was observed in largely primary and associative auditory regions (for speech) and visual cortex (for text), extending into occipitotemporal regions associated with visual word recognition [McCandliss et al., 2003].
+This pattern of modality specificity was largely consistent with simple task vs. rest contrasts for spoken and written stimuli presented here (Figure 1) and in prior research [e.g., Rueckl et al., 2015].

-Further, our task PLS identified regions that were differentially active for the passage relative to the single word conditions; specifically, the passage task more strongly engaged classic language processing regions, including areas in the temporal cortex bilaterally (STG, MTG & ATP), consistent with the extensive literature relating these regions to elaborated processing of semantic information [Rogers et al., 2006; Spitsyna et al., 2006; Visser et al., 2010](Rogers et al., 2006; Spitsyna, Warren, Scott, Turkheimer, & Wise,, 2009; Visser, Jefferies, & Lambon Ralph, 2009) as well as the left IFG pars orbitalis and triangularis, which is widely associated with semantic and syntactic processing [Friederici et al., 2003; Newman et al., 2010; Poldrack, 2006](Newman, Ikuta, & Burns, 2010; Friederici, Rüschemeyer, Hahne, & Fiebach, 2003; but see Poldrack, 2006).
+Further, our task PLS identified regions that were differentially active for the passage relative to the single word conditions; specifically, the passage task more strongly engaged classic language processing regions, including areas in the temporal cortex bilaterally (STG, MTG & ATP), consistent with the extensive literature relating these regions to elaborated processing of semantic information [Rogers et al., 2006; Spitsyna et al., 2006; Visser et al., 2010] as well as the left IFG pars orbitalis and triangularis, which is widely associated with semantic and syntactic processing [Friederici et al., 2003; Newman et al., 2010; but see Poldrack, 2006].
 As with the identification of modality-specific regions, these analyses were broadly consistent with the simple contrasts revealing overlap for text and speech, specifically for passage comprehension in left IFG and bilateral anterior temporal cortex.